https://www.workforce-resource.com/dpr/pmt/MARIS/KRISTEN_HICKS

 The rooms they stage are set up to look and feel good, but not necessarily for daily life.
 For example, the most comfortable seat in a staged room may not have a view of the TV, which it surely would if the homeowner arranged the furniture.
 Or a room used for sewing or crafts might be restaged as another bedroom, especially in a neighborhood that’s desirable for large families.

-5. Consider a Professional to Stage Your Home
+7. Consider Hiring a Professional to Stage Your Home

 Professional stagers bring special skills to their job.
 They have a talent for seeing homes with an unbiased eye.
 They know how buyers need to feel to get excited about a house, and are able to create that feeling with their flair for design.
-They also keep track of trends in paint colors, flooring materials, and furniture so the house looks up-to-date and fresh.
+They also keep track of trends in home decor, furniture, and paint colors so the house looks up-to-date and fresh.

 Along with an experienced real estate agent, adding a home staging professional to the team can help sell a home faster and for more money.
 They both know the market and what people are looking for.